danielellis/MonoGame-MacGame/README.md

 ## Instructions

 1. Install all prerequesites listed [here](https://github.com/mono/MonoGame/wiki/Tutorials%3AInstalling-Prerequisites-on-MacOS-for-MonoMac-project)
-2. Fork or copy the contents of this project
+2. Clone this project
+3. Run `git submodule init` and `git submodule update` to check out the MonoGame code.
-3. Open MacGame.sln in MonoDevelop
+4. Open MacGame.sln in MonoDevelop
-4. Start it up!
+5. Start it up!

 Feedback welcome.
 Please open issues if you run into more problems or feel something is otherwise incomplete.